Abhi8531/VisioCalc/README.md

 ## 🙏 Acknowledgments

-- Google Gemini AI for powerful image recognition capabilities
+- OpenAI for powerful image recognition capabilities
 - MathJax for beautiful mathematical notation rendering
 - The React and Node.js communities for excellent tools and libraries